psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 52 Geo.
 III.
 1812 CAP.
 XVII pp.634-41

-An Act for the more effectual Preservation of the Peace, by enforcing the Duties of Watching and Warding, until the First Day of March One thousand eight hundred and fourteen, in Places

-ubere Diflurbaucc-s prcmil or arc apprehended. . [zeth 1812.
+An Act for the more effectual Preservation of the Peace, by enforcing the Duties of Watching and Warding, until the First Day of March One thousand eight hundred and fourteen, in Places where Disturbances prevail or are apprehended. . [zeth 1812.

 20th March 1812